njtalingting/roroph/README.md

 **Flow Capacity:** Daily frequency ($f$), passenger capacity, and cargo volume.

 ## Key Features
 **Mapping the Core Philippine Maritime Network:** We can visualize the RoRo links as segments connecting provincial capitals.
-We can color-code them by their MARINA Highway classification (Western, Central, Eastern, or Missionary).
+We can color-code them by their MARINA Highway classification (Western, Central, Eastern, or Missionary) through which the strength of connection is determined by daily frequency travel.

 <p align="center">
   <img src="man/figures/roromap.png" width="40%">